FlorOppen/Python_projects/Scripts/Vendemos_todo/Vendemos_Todo_README.md

 # Vendemos Todo Project

-This project involves automating the process of managing product information and photos using Google Drive API and Python.
-It reads product data from an Excel file, filters available products, and handles their photos stored in Google Drive.
+This project involves automating the process of managing products information and photos using Google Drive API and Python.
+It reads products data from an Excel file, filters available products, and handles their photos stored in Google Drive.

 ## Project Structure